 That said, if Haggard's sons Ben and Noel use these 15 songs as a setlist the next time they honor their father in a town near you, it'll make for an ideal tribute to an all-time great storyteller.

 Depending on tastes and reference points, this uptempo nod to the blues may excite listeners more because of Lynyrd Skynyrd's cover.
 Consider that a reminder of how Haggard and his Bakersfield peers' influence expanded beyond country music.

 Haggard updated the old, sorrowful tale of watching an ex-lover leave town, sending her off on an airplane instead of a train.
 An alternate title could be "I Wonder Why Planes Make Me Lonesome?"

 This moving story about a musician's mentor pays tribute to Tommy Collins, a fellow songwriter with Oklahoma ties.
 Collins, born Leonard Raymond Sipes, wrote "The Roots of My Raising," "Carolyn," and other songs recorded by Haggard.

 12. "Pancho and Lefty" (With Willie Nelson)

-Haggard and his old friend Willie Nelson furthered their image as modern day drifters with this stellar interpretation of a Townes Van Zandt classic.
-Both legends proved to have the right voices to further the cultural reach of Van Zandt’s masterpiece.
+Haggard and his old friend Willie Nelson furthered their image as modern-day drifters with this stellar interpretation of a Townes Van Zandt classic.
+Both legends proved to have the needed storytelling chops to expand the cultural reach of Van Zandt's masterpiece.